KhartesViewer/khartes/README.md

 checkbox to allow mutiple active fragments.

 As before, the beige row denotes the fragment that is accepting new nodes.
-When there are multiple active fragments, the "accepting" row is the one closest to the bottom of the list.
+When there are multiple fragments that are both active and visible, the
+"accepting" row is the one closest to the bottom of the list.

 ## Exporting fragments